 Dan 12:7-11 – “7I heard the man dressed in linen, who was above the waters of the river, as he raised his right hand and his left toward heaven, and swore by Him who lives forever that it would be for a time, times, and half a time; and as soon as they finish shattering the power of the holy people, all these events will be completed.
 8As for me, I heard but could not understand; so I said, “My lord, what will be the outcome of these events?”
 9He said, “Go your way, Daniel, for these words are concealed and sealed up until the end time.
 10“Many will be purged, purified and refined, but the wicked will act wickedly; and none of the wicked will understand, but those who have insight will understand.
 11“From the time that the regular sacrifice is abolished and the abomination of desolation is set up, there will be 1,290 days.”

-This title expression should be understood as time (1 year), times (2 years) and half a time (1/2 year), which adds up to 3 1/2 years.
+The title of this time period should be understood as time (1 year), times (2 years) and half a time (1/2 year), which adds up to 3 1/2 years.
 This title is meant to convey half of seven years.

-From Daniel 7, we see that this time period will be marked by a wicked ruler who will wear down and conquer the saints and he will speak out against the Most High.
-This period concludes with this ruler being destroyed forever and the everlasting kingdom of Christ and His saints will be established.
+The Daniel 7 passage shows that this time period will be marked by a wicked ruler who will wear down and conquer the saints and he will speak out against the Most High.

-From Daniel 12, we see that this period will shatter the power of God’s people.
+The Daniel 12 passage shows that this period will shatter the power of God’s people.
 As a result many will be purged, purified, and refined.
 When the period of shattering and purifying is over, then all of these events will be completed.
-All of this is in harmony with what we read in Daniel 7.

 Importantly, Daniel 12:11 indicates that this period will begin with the stopping of sacrifices and the abomination of desolation.
-This immediately connects the time, times, and half a time with the 70th Week of Daniel, which began with the stopping of sacrifices and an abomination (Dan 9:27).
+This immediately connects the beginning of the time, times, and half a time with the midpoint of the 70th Week of Daniel, which is also marked by the stopping of sacrifices and an abomination (Dan 9:27).
 In other words, the time, times, and half a time period begins at the midpoint of the seven-year 70th Week of Daniel, and both periods end with the same event: the destruction of the wicked ruler.
 Clearly, these two periods overlap, and the time, times, and half a time period is encompassed by the 70th Week (specifically, the second half of the 70th week).

 - 30 days for the destruction of his kingdom and establishing the eternal kingdom (Dan 7:26,27).

 Side note: One might not agree with the assertion that the time, times, and half a time extends for 1290 days because Dan 7:25 says that the persecution will last for time, times, and half a time.
-How can the time, times, and half a time also include the period that follows in which the wicked ruler’s kingdom is destroyed?
+How then can the time, times, and half a time also include the period afterwards in which the wicked ruler’s kingdom is destroyed?